aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

 # Data Object Model

 This section provides an overview of how to use the data object model provided in the library.
-The data objects are designed to represent different types of entities, attributes, classifications, and other components in Aurelius Atlas.
+The data objects are designed to represent various types of entities, attributes, classifications, and other components in Aurelius Atlas.
+They are used extensively when interacting with the Atlas API.

 - [Data Object Model](#data-object-model)
   - [Features](#features)